 Each year, 2.8 million infants around the world do not survive their first month of life, and one million do not even survive their first 24 hours.

-USAID’s Health Research Program improves the chances of newborns surviving to one month by increasing access to well-known, cost-effective practices that have been proven to save lives.
-Community-based approaches empower families to care for newborns with simple preventative actions.
-These approaches link communities to facilities, strengthen health systems, train health providers, and improve the quality of care in health facilities.
-One area the Health Research Program is focusing on is management of Possible Serious Bacterial Infections (PSBI) or newborn sepsis, when referral is not possible.
+USAID’s Health Research Program improves the chances for newborn survival by using implementation research to increase access to and use of evidence-based, cost-effective practices.
+For example, community-based approaches empower families to care for newborns with simple preventative actions by linking communities to facilities, strengthening health systems, training health providers, and improving the quality of care in health facilities.
+Another example is the management of Possible Serious Bacterial Infections (PSBI) for young infants when referral is not feasible.

-To learn more about how the Health Research Program works to reduce newborn mortality please visit our project pages.
-You can also learn more about USAID’s overall efforts to improve newborn health here.
+To learn more about efforts to reduce newborn mortality, please visit USAID’s newborn health page.